-I am pleased to report that the Company's net asset value per share total return for the year was 12.0% (2014: 8.9%) and the share price total return was 11.8% (2014: 8.6%).
-Both have again outperformed the Company's benchmark, the FTSE All-Share Index, measured on a total return basis, which fell by 2.3% over the same period (2014: increased by 6.1%).
-The principal contributions to net asset value performance came from our major holdings in Sage Group, London Stock Exchange and Hargreaves Lansdown.
+I am delighted to report that the Company's net asset value per share on a total return basis for the year was 20.6% (2015: 12.0%) and the share price total return was 20.8% (2015: 11.8%).
+Both have again significantly outperformed the Company's benchmark, the FTSE All-Share Index, measured on a total return basis, which rose by 16.8% over the same period (2015: -2.3%).
+The principal contributions to net asset value performance came from our major holdings in Unilever, Sage Group and RELX.

-The Company's continued good performance and the resulting strong demand for its shares has caused them to trade at a premium to the cum income net asset value per share consistently throughout the year.
-During the year the Company's shares traded at an average premium of 0.4% relative to NAV per share (2014: 0.7%).
+The Company's continued good performance and the resulting strong demand for its shares has caused them to trade mostly at a premium to the cum-income net asset value per share throughout the year.
+The share price ended the year at par with the Company's net asset value per share (2015: discount of -0.1%).

-It is also particularly pleasing to note that our Portfolio Manager's strategy continues to deliver excellent returns since their appointment in late 2000 with £1,000 invested in the Company ten years ago now being worth £2,898.
-This compares to a total return of £1,723 from the Company's benchmark index, the FTSE All-Share Index, over the same period.
+It is also particularly pleasing to note that our Portfolio Managers' long term strategy continues to deliver excellent returns with £1,000 invested in the Company ten years ago now being worth £2,867.
+This compares to a total return of £1,756 from the Company's benchmark index, the FTSE All-Share Index, over the same period.